mstksg/advent-of-code-2018/README.md

 ghci> execSolution_   $ mkCS 2 'a'  -- get answer for challenge based on solution ghci> testSolution_   $ mkCS 2 'a'  -- run solution against test suite
 ghci> viewPrompt_     $ mkCS 2 'a'  -- view the prompt for a part
-ghci> submitSolution_ $ mkCS 2 'a'  -- submit a solution
+ghci> waitForPrompt_  $ mkCS 2 'a'  -- count down to the prompt for a part ghci> submitSolution_ $ mkCS 2 'a'  -- submit a solution
 ```